 Oaxaca Day of the Dead Traditions and Symbols

-As we mentioned before, Día de los muertos” in Mexico is a tradition that comes from pre-hispanic times and that has evolved to what it is today due to the syncretism of 2 cultures and also modernity, but, the importance of it is directly related to the fact that it still presents many of the original elements and symbols of the past.
+As we mentioned before, Día de los Muertos” in Mexico is a tradition that comes from pre-hispanic times and that has evolved to what it is today due to the syncretism of 2 cultures and also modernity, but, its importance is directly related to the fact that it still presents many of the original elements and symbols of the past.

 So, today we might have a photo, but back in the day, there was a figurine.